vldkhramtsov/deforestation-detection/README.md

     ├── image0
     │   ├── image0_b2.tif
     │   ├── image0_b8.tif
+    │   ├── ...
     │   └── image0_rgb.tif
     └── image1
         ├── iamge1_b2.tif
         ├── image1_b8.tif
+        ├── ...
         └── image1_rgb.tif
 ```
 5) Run preprocessing on this data.
-You can specify other params if it necessary (add --no_merge if you have already merged channels with prepare_tif.py script).
+You can specify other params if it necessary (**add --no_merge if you have already merged channels with prepare_tif.py script**).
 ```
 python preprocessing.py \
  --polys_path ../data/polygons \